lewiswharf1/lewiswharf1/README.md

 # Hi there, I'm Lewis! 👋
 ### ⚡ Professional Summary
 I'm an **MSc Computing Student at Imperial College London** passionate about building high-performance mobile and web apps.

 ---

-### 🏋️ Current Project: RepMax
-I am currently developing **RepMax**, a mobile fitness application designed to streamline workout tracking and performance analytics.
-* **Status:** In active development
-* **Focus:** UI/UX, Mobile Performance, Data Visualization

----